theodi/comma-chameleon/README.md

 Choose a platform from the [Releases page](https://github.com/theodi/comma-chameleon/releases/latest).

 Drag the application to your applications folder.
 If you encounter a warning message informing you the application cannot be opened due to emanating from an unknown developer try the following.
-This occurs due to Mac OS quarantining applications where it cannot determine the
+This occurs due to Mac OS quarantining applications where it cannot determine the certificate used to sign the application.
+Steps:

 Right click the app, then option+click on Open.

 ### Development